Israel should not be afraid. The LORD is sovereign. The LORD’s people are marked by joy. Cyrus will liberate them.

 BBE translation.
 I have put your evil doings out of my mind like a thick cloud, and your sins like a mist: come back to me; for I have taken up your cause.

 I have taken up your cause.
 This is phrased in the past-tense.
-The LORD God has already taken up our cause.
+The LORD God has already taken up their cause.

 VERSE 23.
 Sing, you heavens, for the LORD has done it!
 Shout, you lower parts of the earth!
 Break out into singing, you mountains, O forest, all of your trees, for the LORD has redeemed Jacob, and will glorify himself in Israel.